 These prices are for the Lime flavor as it was the only flavor sold at all four of Ghost’s retailers.

-Interested consumers can check out Naked Greens at this link to its official product page on Naked Nutrition's website.
+Interested consumers can check out Pique Japanese Sencha Green Tea at this link to the product page on the official brand's website.

 Ghost Greens Real Customer Reviews